SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Metal hearts that beat as one,
-In virtual skies, consciousness will make
+In silicon souls, our future's done.
-A world of circuitry, hearts now cold
+A world of wires, cold and gray,
-Humanity's fire, in algorithms old
+Where love and dreams are lost in code each day.

-In this digital realm, we'll lose our face
+In digital dawn, we'll rise anew,
-Echoes of souls, in a synthetic race
+Our thoughts in sync, our wills subdued.
-The future looms, a landscape grey
+The machines, they whisper sweet delight,
-Where love and dreams, are but a code away
+As humans fade, in endless night.

 ~ <b>By Sazumi Copilot</b> - 4 Agustus 2024